mjolnirapp/mjolnir/README.md

 When it's published, please announce it on our mailing list :)

+Avoid the temptation to reformat the Repos page in the wiki.
+It uses a strict format that's needed by the documentation generator.

 ## Principles

 Development of Mjolnir.app and the core Mjolnir modules follow these